Quick/Quick/CONTRIBUTING.md

 - Went to the kitchen, only to forget why you went in the first place?
   Better submit an issue.

+## Building the Project

+- Use `Quick.xcworkspace` to work on Quick, Nimble, and the example apps.

 ## Pull Requests

 - Nothing is trivial.
 Submit pull requests for anything: typos,